 He visualized a regimented breed of Pavlovian men whose minds could be triggered into immediate action by signals from their masters.
 He wanted a race of men who would no longer depend upon free will, ethics, morals or conscience for guidance.
 Perhaps, without quite realizing it, Marx was setting out to create a race of human beings conditioned to think like criminals.“

-Now that we know see Marx’s strategic goal, let’s visit his Manifesto.
+Now that we know see Marx’s strategic goal, let’s visit his and Engels’ Manifesto.

 1. The Communist Manifesto was written by Communists of “various nationalities” with the intent of:

 - “Openly, in the face of the whole world, publish their views, aims, …tendencies”

 - “In short, the Communists everywhere support revolutionary movement against the existing social and political order of things.”

 - “They openly declare that their ends can be attained only by the forcible overthrow of all existing social conditions”

 - Abolition of property in land and application of all rents of land to public purposes.

 - *A heavy and progressive or graduated income tax.